Robust intra-model teleconnection patterns for extreme heatwaves: Temporal evolution of the extremes

 \subsubsection{Autocovariance function}

 To have a more complete understanding of the statistics of the tails of the distribution, the standard deviation is not sufficient and the decorrelation properties of the signal must be investigated.
 We compute the autocovariance function of the T2M time series over France and Scandinavia in PlaSim and CESM and compare them to the corresponding time series in ERA5.
-The autocovariance function is given by \footnote{We give un-normalized definition of autocovariance, which is some disciplines is referred to as autocovarience, whereas autocovariance is reserved for normalizing it by variance.
-In some disciplines both terms are used interchangeably}
+The autocovariance function is given by

 When the process can be described by a single time scale one expects exponential scaling and the corresponding time scale can be extracted simply as

 A similar analysis has been performed in ~\citet{Ragone:2020vs} on 1000 years of data generated with PlaSim in perpetual summer conditions.
 In that case it was found that time series of area averaged surface temperatures show two time-scales, the \emph{fast} one of order of 4 days related to synoptic variations and the \emph{slow} one of the order of 30 days, which the authors relate to heat capacity of the soil and therefore the soil moisture content.